 Authorized Shares.
 The current maximum number of shares of our common stock that may be delivered pursuant to awards under the 2021 Omnibus Incentive Plan (the "Share Limit") equals 8.5% of our total outstanding shares of common stock.
 Shares that are subject to or underlie awards that expire or for any reason are cancelled or terminated, are forfeited, fail to vest, or for any other reason are not paid or delivered under the 2021 Omnibus Incentive Plan will not be counted against the Share Limit and will again be available for subsequent awards under the 2021 Omnibus Incentive Plan.
-Shares that are exchanged by a participant or withheld by us as full or partial payment in connection with any award granted under the 2021 Omnibus Incentive Plan, as well as any shares exchanged by a participant or withheld by us to satisfy tax withholding obligations related to any award granted under the 2021 Omnibus Incentive Plan, will not be counted against the Share Limit and will again be available for subsequent awards under the 2021 Omnibus Incentive Plan.
+Shares that are exchanged by a participant or withheld by us as full or partial payment in connection with any award granted under the 2021 Omnibus Incentive Plan, as well as any shares exchanged by a participant or withheld by us to satisfy tax withholding obligations related to any award granted under the 2021 Omnibus Incentive Plan.
 To the extent that an award is settled in cash or a form other than shares, the shares that would have been delivered had there been no such cash or other settlement will not be counted against the Share Limit and will again be available for subsequent awards under the 2021 Omnibus Incentive Plan.